harshkdev/Delta-Demo/README.md

 # Delta-Demo
-This is a demo for GIT and GIT HUB class.
+This is a Demo for Git & Github class.

-Harsh Kumar
+# Teacher
+Shradha Khapra

+# Student
+Delta Student